Vertica Analytics Platform Version 9.2.x Documentation

 Restoring from a full database backup injects the OIDs from each backup into the restored catalog of the full database backup.
 The catalog also receives all archives.
 Additionally, the OID generator and current epoch are set to the current epoch.

-Restoring the Most-Recent Backup
+Restoring the Most Recent Backup

-To perform a full database restore, the cluster must be DOWN.
 Usually, when a node or cluster is DOWN, you want to return the cluster to its most-recent state.
 Doing so requires restoring a full database backup.
 You can restore any full database backup from the archive by identifying the name in the configuration file.

 The following example shows how you can use the